-The bill amends Sections 36-25-14 and 36-25-15 of the Code of Alabama 1975 to enhance the requirements for candidates filing statements of economic interests with the State Ethics Commission.
-It establishes that all candidates must file their statements in accordance with Section 36-25-15, rather than on the date they submit their qualifying papers, as was previously required.
-Additionally, it clarifies that public employees earning less than $75,000 annually are not required to file these statements.
-The bill also introduces a provision allowing undercover law enforcement officers to keep their residential addresses and family members' names confidential for safety reasons.
+The bill amends Sections 36-25-14 and 36-25-15 of the Code of Alabama 1975 to strengthen the requirements for candidates filing statements of economic interests with the State Ethics Commission.
+It mandates that all candidates must file their statements in accordance with Section 36-25-15, rather than on the date they submit their qualifying papers, as was previously required.
+The bill also clarifies that public employees earning less than $75,000 annually are exempt from filing these statements.
+Additionally, it introduces a provision allowing undercover law enforcement officers to keep their residential addresses and family member names confidential for safety reasons.

 Enrolled: 36-25-14, 36-25-15